woodburydev/oauth-video/README.md

 ## For Development:

-Switch to "Development" branch (git rebase -b Development) Fill out .env file with your secrets
+* Switch to "Development" branch (git rebase -b Development)
+* Fill out .env file with your secrets
-Make sure all auth providers are setup for http://localhost:4000 Start ("yarn run dev")
+* Make sure all auth providers are setup for http://localhost:4000
+* Start ("yarn run dev")

 ## For Production:

-Switch to main branch (git rebase -b main)
+* Switch to main branch (git rebase -b main)
-Fill out .env file with your secrets
+* Fill out .env file with your secrets
-Make sure all auth providers are setup for your heroku app you made
+* Make sure all auth providers are setup for your heroku app you made

-If you are building this locally, ensure you make a file called .env and fill out the variables such as I have done in the youtube video, and make sure you are redirecting to your front-end successfully after authentication.